-Shooting with the Nikon D4 in 2025 ~ Photos & Thoughts
+The Nikon D4 in 2025 ~ Photos & Thoughts

-In June 2023 I got a cheap Nikon D3 camera for documenting a series of relatively rare vacuum tubes (starting with the 6CS7 family) for the Swiss Radiomuseum and Wikipedia.
+In June 2023 I got a cheap Nikon D3 for documenting a series of relatively rare vacuum tubes (starting with the 6CS7 family) for the Swiss Radiomuseum and Wikipedia.

 The project reignited my interest in (visual) art, leading to a number of photo series—perhaps a few too many (see an overview here).